|X-Arcade Arcade2TV Showcase Pedestal Setup Guide, Manual and Support

 Some HDTVs will have part of the picture cut off around the screen, this is called overscan.
 Many TVs will have an option under Settings either called 'Screen Fit' or 'Dot by Dot', your remote may even have a button to change this called 'Format' or 'P.size'.

-However if your TV does not have such a setting, you can simply adjust the PC to fit your screen.
+However if your TV does not have such a setting, you may be able to simply adjust the PC to fit your screen.
 To do this,

 - First exit the arcade software by pressing and holding RCtrl (right-Ctrl) and then pressing the letter Q on your keyboard.